Array

 Strategic planning of your time is one of the most important aspects of balancing life and studies.
 To ensure that you’re making the most of your time, make a schedule for yourself and stick to it.
 There are many things you might need to consider – like a specific day every week where you’re in the office or needing to ferry your children to football practice – but you’ll be able to create a schedule that works for you.

 “Setting aside one or two evenings each week, and one half-day at the weekend, really helped me to keep on top of the workload.
 It was quite challenging balancing a full-time job and a busy household with 3 kids, but it is manageable.”
-Says Susan, a previous IMI participant who obtained her Masters.
+Says Susan, a previous IMI multiple diploma participant.

-“The structure of the Diplomas, meaning that each one is completed within 6 months, really makes a Masters achievable and is definitely worth the juggle.”
+“The structure of the Diplomas, meaning that each one is completed within 6 months, really makes it achievable and is definitely worth the juggle.”
 Says Susan.

 You’ll need to be realistic when it comes to scheduling your time.
 If you’re working all the time, you might find that you become less productive, so make sure you build in time for relaxing, getting enough sleep and exercise.
 At the same time, you should try to optimise time that would usually “leak” away from your, for example if you’re on the train to work, you could use that time to revise your course materials.
 You might also find small things that you can give up for the short duration of the programme, which might free up some time.
 For example, could you save time on your commute by working from home a few days a week?